-The Marjorie Smith Gallery connects the 1860 building with the Jason Torrey land office, headquarters of one of the county's earliest entrepreneurs.
-Four additions built to house our expanding collections and research library complete the 810 Main Street complex in Honesdale.
+The Marjorie Smith Glass Gallery connects the 1860 building with the Jason Torrey land office, headquarters of one of the county's earliest entrepreneurs.
+Four additions built to house our expanding collections and Research Library complete the 810 Main Street campus in Honesdale.

 Some of our permanent exhibits include: